NomisGnos/virtual-tour-penn-state/README.md

 * `data-aframe-videosphere-rotate` starting from 0 and ends with 360 (degrees) where do you want the user to see first when they load.
 This rotates the world.
 * `data-aframe-logo` location of your logo image.
 It will do it's best to FIT the image within the desired location but try to use a medium size image (not too large that a user needs to download hours for and not to small that it looks pixellated)
 * `data-aframe-json-configurations` location of your JSON file.
 See "Generate Your own JSON File to create a 'Navigate to...'" for more info
+* `data-aframe-homepage` when you click on the logo, it will lead you to this url (full/relative url)
 * Close it with `</div>` see template above.
 * IMPORTANT: Before the closing `</div>` you add in your HOTSPOTS and NAVIGATION buttons (see below for more info)